varshith-sriramoju/My-Portfolio/HELP.md

 - Port: default 8080 locally.
 No need to set `server.port` on App Engine.
 - Error pages: custom templates are used instead of Whitelabel when routes are missing.
 - Custom domain: App Engine → Settings → Custom Domains (HTTPS auto-provisioned).
+- To check which services are enabled in your project: `gcloud services list --enabled`.

 That’s it—run, deploy, and update with the commands above.
 If you hit an error, copy the exact message and rerun the fix steps in the staging bucket section, or check logs.